IBM/fkvb/README.md

 * OUT_DIR that is a directory where some output files are written
 * ID that is the id of each client process
 * SEED that is the random seed used by the clients
+* FREQ that is the nominal frequency in Hz of the CPU

 If running the loading phase on multiple machines, take care that the --num_clients parameter is the total amount of client processes, and that the ids are progressive from 0 to num_clients-1